A. ICT (Inverted Calcaneus Technique) is a method of treatment used by the Heel Clinic specifically for heel related ailments.

 The ICT principle is to measure and correct the Calcaneus (heel bone) angulation when the heel begins to collapse.
 This creates a more functional efficient alignment of the foot structure on weight bearing.
-It is achieved by accurate calibration of the angle the heel strikes the ground in gait using the latest software from overseas.
+It is achieved by accurate calibration of the angle the heel strikes the ground in gait using software and video cameras.

-The Heel Clinic over 15 years has proved conclusively there is a link between heel position and Plantar fasciitis, pill Severs and Achilles pain.
+The Heel Clinic over 15 years has shown there is a link between heel position and Plantar fasciitis, Severs and Achilles pain.

-Q. I have had an Xray and I have spurs, viagra dosage what can you do?
+Q. I have had an Xray and I have spurs, what can you do?

 A. It is important to know that spurs grow all over the body and are natures way of trying to create a connection to torn or strained tissue (ligaments/tendons) attached to bone.
 That is, spurs grow because of pain, not painful in themselves.
 Hence the Clinic treats the tissue strain.